Mexico’s bloodiest election in history sends new asylum-seekers to the US border - KESQ

 A wave of political killings and threats

-US officials have been keeping watch for new migration surges this summer, and the violence surrounding Mexico’s election this month is just one of many potential factors.
+US officials have been keeping watch for new migration surges this summer.
+The violence surrounding Mexico’s election this month is just one of many factors pushing some families to try to cross the border.

 “Whether we’re talking about elections in Mexico or here in the US, it always provokes a level of uncertainty with everyone, generally, but especially in the migrant population,” a Homeland Security official previously told CNN.